barbaralba's translation of the new testament

 The next day, we went out of Nazareth and found a place to ourselves.

-We talked along the way about our faith in the laws of Moses.
+We talked along the way about our lack of faith in the laws of Moses.

-"What I think, Helene, is that as long as our people are defenders of the sacred scriptures of bloody laws and bloody wars, there will be war.
-It is a book made to make fools think that dieing in war at the age of 14 or 18 is honourable.
+“What I think, Helene, is that as long as our people are defenders of the sacred scriptures of bloody laws and bloody wars, there will be war.
+It is a book made to make fools think that dying in war at the age of 14 or 18 is honourable.
 It gives the soldier a good place in heaven.
-If he wins in a war, he can rape and plunder."
+If he wins and doesn’t die in a war, he can rape and plunder.”

 "It's not a very nice picture."

-"No. No it's worse than that, Helene.
-The priests are making our lives hell.
+“No. No it’s worse than that, Helene.
+The priests and their warlords are making our lives hell.
 And instead of getting killed at 18, a man could do anything else.
-The Priests and Sadducees are the only winners of war.
-Helene, it drives me mad seeing how myopic this world is.
-Why is everyone so dim witted."
+The Warlords, with all their various titles and their Priests and Sadducees are the only winners of war.
+Helene, when one opens their eyes and sees it, it doesn’t go away.
+It is like being awake in someone’s dream.
+It is very frustrating.
+It seems so wrong and impossible to change.”

-"I don't know, my sweet Jesus.
+“I don’t know, my sweet Jesus.
 But I believe if anyone can make a difference, you can.
-I see how people love you."
+I see how people love you.
+I have seen you and John conspiring.
+It is a pretty thing to watch.”

-"I do.
+“I believe you.
 Your friends do.
-And I think, even though most people won't admit it, they know things could be better here."
+And I think, even though most people won’t admit it, they know things could be better here.
+We are not so blind as to not know that we are slaves.
+Even if we are fortunate slaves.”

 "I love you, Helene."